lnsvn/20-react-portfolio/README.md

 ## Description

-This site is my current prtfolio built using React.
+This site is my current portfolio built using React.

 <h3>
     <a href="https://lnsvn.github.io/20-react-portfolio/">